apache/cxf-fediz/README.txt

 Getting Started
 ===============

-For an Apache CXF Fediz source distribution, please read BUILDING.txt for instructions on building Apache CXF Fediz.
+For an Apache CXF Fediz source distribution, please read BUILDING.txt in this folder for instructions on building Apache CXF Fediz.

 For an Apache CXF Fediz binary distribution, please read release_notes.txt for installation instructions and list of supported and unsupported features.

-Alternatively, you can also find out how to get started here: http://cxf.apache.org/fediz.html
+Check the Fediz website for the latest news: http://cxf.apache.org/fediz.html

 If you need more help try talking to us on our mailing lists: